ModernHumanAnatomy/MHACapstone/docs/poster-requirements.md

 ### Results

+For the Capstone Project, you need to do something.
+Your results should demonstration that you did this something and that you did it well.

-Remember, you want to present your results in a clear, informative, and creative manner.
+Your results should include informative figures that summarize what you did in a clear, informative, and creative manner.
 But don't get too creative and  do not mislead.

 ![XKCD - test results][test-results]{width=350px}